Techi-pradeep/AirBnb/README.md

-# AirBnb

-This project is underconstruction uploaded when fully functional
+# AirBnb  - the project is under construction so plz check after completion